Flea, Tick and Mosquito Risk Maps: Is Your Pet at Risk?

 Unlike fleas and ticks, mosquitoes are temperature-sensitive and have more of a traditional season throughout most of the U.S. Other than the irritation their bites cause, the main concern with mosquitoes is their ability to transmit heartworms, leading to a potentially fatal disease for your dog or cat.

-Source: CAPC 2022 Annual Pet Parasite Forecasts 2022 (v1.0)
+Source: CAPC 2023 Annual Pet Parasite Forecasts 2023 (v1.0).*

 When Is Mosquito Season?

-Mosquitoes thrive in 75 to 80°F weather and aren’t as active when temperatures drop.
+Mosquitoes thrive in 75 to 80 F weather and aren’t as active when temperatures drop.
 Traditionally, that means most of the U.S. sees an increase in mosquito populations beginning in May, with heightened activity well into August.

 Although not every mosquito bite will be dangerous, there is still a risk of disease — like the potential spread of heartworm.
 To keep your pet safe, it’s important to stay educated on which seasons carry higher risk and disease prevalence in your area.
+For a better idea of where mosquitoes are found, visit the CAPC parasite prevalence map to learn more about where parasites are commonly found and which disease threats have been reported in which areas.*

 Where Are Mosquitoes Found?

 Multiple factors contribute to an area’s mosquito population and disease prevalence, so it’s not enough to only consider your location’s season or climate when determining risk.
 The CAPC identifies high-risk areas every year, which are widely spread throughout the United States, further illustrating the prevalence of heartworm-transmitting mosquitoes across the country.
-In 2022, the CAPC has reported an especially high risk for those located in the Mississippi River valley and surrounding areas.
+In 2023, the CAPC has reported an especially high risk for those located in the Mississippi River Valley and surrounding areas.

 What Can You Do to Protect Your Pet from Mosquitoes?